 This decision came at a perfect time, too.
 I am exploring potential career paths for the graduate programs I have found.
 I have finally decided that instead of trying to fit into this mold crafted for me that I am going to pursue my true passions.
 This is in part where my blog came into play.
 I have long been passionate about food, but it is something I stayed away from expressing because of my damaged relationship with food.
 However, I am finding a balance in taking something that has controlled me for many years and use it for something positive.
 I love cooking, and I feel so good about putting nutritious food into our bodies.
 I know I still have some thoughts to work out, but thanks to finding my passion again through this blog, I have new goals for myself that don’t feel like they are going to slowly kill me.

-So please, for those of you who are trying to rain on my parade and talk me out of my future plans, please read this post first.
 I am not scared of what is to come, and I am not having doubts that I am making the right call.
 I have actually never been more sure of anything before.
 I don’t really have faith in much anymore, but I do have faith in myself.
 I still believe in myself and my capabilities (including the ability to know what is best for me) and I hope that the people in my life will trust me enough to let me do that and support me through it.